-In 2020, our investment in our joint ventures and associates changed by \$(1) (\$19 in 2019), primarily in Canada.
-During 2020, we received dividends from our joint ventures and associates of \$29 (\$45 in 2019).
-We also incurred rental expenses of \$17 (\$17 in 2019) related to leases with our joint ventures and associates, with the remaining future rental payments payable to our joint ventures and associates totaling \$197 over 12 years.
+In 2021, we increased our investment in our joint ventures and associates by \$28 (\$1 in 2020), primarily in Canada.
+During 2021, we received dividends and other proceeds relating to our joint ventures and associates of \$382, which includes the net cash proceeds from the ABSLAMC transaction (\$29 of dividends in 2020).
+We also incurred rental expenses of \$17 (\$17 in 2020) related to leases with our joint ventures and associates, with the remaining future rental payments payable to our joint ventures and associates totaling \$182 over 11 years.